Introduction

 Students’ interpretation of academic tasks and the action plans they make as a result of their interpretation are crucial factors determining how much they learn and how well they perform.

 Teaching and learning researchers Butler and Cartier explain that “students’ interpretation of [academic] tasks drives their planning (e.g., objectives they set), the strategies they select and implement, and the criteria against which they judge their performance during monitoring and self-evaluation.
 Therefore, if task interpretation is absent or faulty, learning is derailed.
-A student may work diligently and hard, but his or her efforts will not be productively focused on intended learning goals.
+A student may work diligently and hard, but his or her efforts will not be productively focused on the intended learning goals.
 Thus, successful task interpretation is foundational to focused engagement in tasks and ultimately success in school.”

 Tutors can be important mentors for students needing to improve their abilities to interpret and plan for academic tasks.